Co-op Live

-Co-op Live is an indoor arena in Manchester, England, sited in the Etihad Campus next to Etihad Stadium.
-It opened on 14 May 2024.
+Co-op Live is an indoor arena in Manchester, England, sited in the Etihad Campus next to the City of Manchester Stadium.
+It opened on 14 May 2024 and is the largest indoor arena in the United Kingdom by capacity.
+It can accommodate 23,500 attendees.

-The venue has 32 bars, restaurants and lounges and has the largest floor space of any comparable UK arena.
-Oak View Group operates the venue in partnership with City Football Group.
-Further investors in the arena include singer Harry Styles.
+The venue has 32 bars, restaurants and lounges and has the largest floor space of any indoor venue in the city.
+Oak View Group is developing the scheme in partnership with City Football Group.

-The venue has been commended for its sound design, with Liam Gallagher comparing the venue to New York City's iconic Madison Square Garden.
-Opening the venue, Elbow frontman Guy Garvey noted the arena's design, calling it a "feather in the cap of Manchester's music [scene]".
-Co-op Live is the UK's first fully electric arena.

-In its first year of opening, Co-op Live announced 12 UK arena exclusives, including well-received performances by Paul McCartney and the only UK dates on Eagles' farewell tour.
-The venue marks its first anniversary with the first of an exclusive run of Bruce Springsteen & The E Street Band performances.

-Co-op Live has pledged at least £1m annually to the Co-op Foundation, and having donated funds to the likes of Liam Gallagher's chosen charity, Happy Doggo.
-In March 2025, Co-op Live confirmed a donation in the name of opening act Elbow to Manchester's Northern Quarter venues to help improve their sound equipment.

 History

 Co-op Live was first approved in September 2020, announcing BAM Construct UK as the primary contractor.
-At the time, Tim Leiweke, co-founder of Oak View Group, said: "We’re delighted that Manchester City Council has given our proposals the go-ahead, and we can’t wait to get started, bringing £350m of private investment, creating thousands of jobs, and delivering one of the world’s best arenas to this amazing city."
+At the time, Tim Leiweke, co-founder of Oak View Group, said: "We're delighted that Manchester City Council has given our proposals the go-ahead, and we can't wait to get started, bringing £350m of private investment, creating thousands of jobs, and delivering one of the world's best arenas to this amazing city."

 In 2020, the Co-operative Group announced it would be a significant investor in the arena, which would be named after it, and that Co-operative members will receive exclusive benefits regarding use of the arena.

 Construction, undertaken by BAM Construct UK, started in 2021.
 As of 2022, the estimated cost of the scheme was £365 million.
 In July 2024, Royal BAM reported its UK construction business had suffered a £19.5m loss due to problems at the arena, and would be cutting jobs.

 Opening events

 Manchester indie band Elbow officially opened the venue on 14 May 2024.
 The opening period also included notable performances by the likes of comedian Peter Kay, Liam Gallagher, The Killers, Take That and Nicki Minaj.

 The Eagles also performed a five night residency at the venue as part of their farewell "Long Goodbye" tour, taking place in May and June 2024.

-On 25 May a performance by Nicki Minaj was cancelled, after most attendees had been admitted into the venue, after an arrest for drug possession at Amsterdam Airport Schiphol; the concert, which was part of the Pink Friday 2 World Tour, was rescheduled to 3 June.
+On 25 May a performance by Nicki Minaj was cancelled, after most attendees had been admitted into the venue, after the singer's arrest for drug possession at Amsterdam Airport Schiphol.
+The concert, which was part of the Pink Friday 2 World Tour, was rescheduled to 3 June.